 For folks living in Europe, medieval castles are probably a bit commonplace, along with Gothic cathedrals, alpine chalets, and vibrant green landscapes dotted with tiny, picturesque villages.
 Though we do actually have castles in the States, they’re not very old.
 Plus if someone mentions a castle, they’re most likely referring to Disneyland.
-One of the most beautiful castles in Switzerland is the Chateau de Gruyeres.
+Here in Switzerland not far from where we live is one of the most beautiful castles in the country: the Chateau de Gruyeres.

 Lemme tell you – oh là là, this castle is swank.